One (Hen), One (Mia), One (Heis)

 3.3 One (ἕν) Spirit.
 Likewise, spirits can be joined together as one spirit.
 Several examples reveal God’s usage of the “one spirit” concept.

 3.3.2 Prostitute.
-By having sex with a prostitute, the saint becomes one body with the prostitute (1 Corinthians 6:6).
+By having sex with a prostitute, the saint becomes one body with the prostitute (1 Corinthians 6:16).
 3Paul provided: οὐκ οἴδατε ὅτι ὁ κολλώμενος τῇ πόρνῃ ἓν σῶμά ἐστιν.
 Paul used the term “one soma” (“ἓν σῶμά”) with the term “is” (“ἐστιν”–present active indicative, third person singular).
-By using the present tense, active voice, indicative mood, Paul emphasized that while you are joined with her, you have become one body with her.
-Not only are the physical anatomies of male and female very different, but all saint’s body (σῶμα) are (ἐστε) one of the members (μέλη) of Christ.
+By using the present tense, active voice, indicative mood, Paul emphasized that while you are joined with her, you are (ἐστε) one (ἓν) body (σῶμα) with her.
+Saints should never take away a member of the Body of Christ and make it a member of a prostitute by becoming one flesh with her, instead of Christ (1 Corinthians 6:15-16).

 3.4 Iota.
-Jesus taught that neither one (ἓν) iota or one (μία) keraia shall pass away from the law until all should happen (Matthew 5:18).
-The iota is a unique part of specified group (the alphabet) of heterogenous units.
-The keria is a stroke which forms other letter.
+Jesus taught that neither one (ἓν) iota or one (μία) keraia shall pass away from the Law until all should happen (Matthew 5:18).
+The iota is a unique part of a specified group (the alphabet) of heterogenous units.
+The keraia is a stroke which forms part of a letter.
 The keraia joins itself to other marks to make a letter.
 It is not a letter by itself.
-Therefore a mia may be a part of a ev.
+Therefore a “μία” may be a part of a “ἓν”.

 3.5.1 The Masculine v.
 Neuter Issue.
 The definite article “the” and the “Father” are both masculine.
 Therefore, we would expect any adjective modifying those masculine terms to be masculine also.
 God chose a neuter term “one” (“ἕν”) to describe the relationship between Jesus and His Father.
 Furthermore, God also chose the term “we are” (ἐσμεν–present active indicative, first plural) to describe that relationship.
 Jesus was not focusing only upon the Father and so did not use the masculine “one” (εἷς).
 Jesus chose the neuter term “one” (“ἕν”) to fit the context.
 Jesus intended us to understand that He was not describing only His Father, but rather upon the relationship between Jesus and the Father, which fits the context of incarnation perfectly.